 - 1. Identify Recognize that you are in a situation that warrants your active participation and then determine your intentions for action. - 2.
-Evaluate Consider multiple courses of action and then weigh the potential impacts of these options prioritizing the College's values of Respect and Civility, with particular attention given to the value of Diversity, Equity, and Inclusion. - 3.
+Evaluate Consider multiple courses of action and then weigh the potential impacts of these options prioritizing the College's values of Integrity and Inclusive Excellence. - 3.
 Act Implement your decision with full awareness and responsibility of your decision. - 4.
 Reflect Assess the impact that your decision had on yourself, and others, and then examine the alignment of these impacts with your intentions. - 5.
 Inform Retain your objective reflections and then utilize this information for future situations.